-We are a mixed year 1 and 2 class with 27 children.
+We are a mixed year 1 and 2 class with 2 children.
 Each week our learning consists of reading, writing, maths and topic.
 Alongside this R.E, P.E and computing make up the weekly curriculum.
-P.E (curriculum map) take place twice a week on either a Monday, Wednesday or Friday.
+P.E (curriculum map) takes place on a Wednesday.
 Pupils are expected to bring in appropriate P.E kit every Monday which should include a t-shirt, shorts/joggers and trainers or daps.
 This can then remain in school until the end of term when it will be sent home.

 Homework will be given out weekly, usually a Friday, which will include reading to an adult, spellings and number facts to learn at home, alongside a writing and maths activity linked to class learning.